 Giving the perfect gift can be difficult.
 It can be especially challenging if you’re buying for an elderly friend, family member or loved one in a nursing home or a continuing care retirement community.
 You want to gift something that will be easy to use, bringing them enjoyment and entertainment.

-We’ve put together a list of best gifts for the elderly that will make their lives easier and safer, without taking up too much space or time.
+We’ve put together a list of best gifts for the elderly in nursing homes that will make their lives easier and safer, without taking up too much space or time.

 We’ve recommended gifts that will: help your loved one reminisce and feel loved; keep them challenged, entertained and engaged; help to reduce any anxiety they may be feeling; make sure that they’re comfortable, and that will make life a little bit easier.